 Most of Ecology's budget is pass-through funding

-Historically, around 70 percent of the money we manage is passed through to local communities to be used on environmental projects throughout Washington.
+In the 2017-19 Biennium, 66 percent of our combined capital and operating budgets will be passed through to local communities to be used on environmental projects throughout Washington.
 Some of this is provided directly to local governments and communities through grants and loans to help them improve their environment.
 Some of it is used on projects carried out by Ecology in communities.
 Pass-through funds directly create jobs, improve economic development, and protect environmental and public health.

 Here are a few of the ways this pass-through funding is used: